prof18/kmp-framework-bundler/README.md

   ```ruby
   pod '<your-library-name>', :git => "git@github.com:<git-username>/<repo-name>.git", :branch => 'develop'
   ```

-  To run this task, the `outputPath` provided in the `frameworkBundlerConfig` block must be a git repository.
+   To run this task, the `outputPath` provided in the `frameworkBundlerConfig` block must point to an existing local git repository (for example, the path `"$rootDir/../test-dest"` in the sample above, is a git repository), already initialized as a CocoaPod repo, with a .podspec file.
+If this is not the case, you can use the `generateCocoaPodRepo` task to generate one.

 - `publishReleaseIosFatFramework` that publishes the `Release` version of the **FatFramework** in the CocoaPod repository.